ckettell/CV/README.md

 From comedy to the paradoxes of Soviet socialism, I like to read about an array of topics.
 Most recently, I've been learning about the safety of AI via the work of Nick Bostrom and Max Tegmark.

 I have written in the past for marketing publications, my past companies and Makers Academy.
 I find this is a great way to uncover gaps in my knowledge on the task at hand.
-You can find all these on my Medium blog.
+You can find all these on my Medium blog <a href="https://medium.com/@charleskettell">here</a>.